knguyenOS/aws-cloud-resume-challenge/README.md

 ![DynamoDB](/Assets/DynamoDB.png)

 #### 3.2 API Gateway
-[API Gateway](https://aws.amazon.com/api-gateway/) was used to expose the Lambda function through a secure, public REST API endpoint that the frontend could call.
+[API Gateway](https://aws.amazon.com/api-gateway/) was used to expose the Lambda function through a secure, public HTTP API endpoint that the frontend could call.
 I created a `/visitor-counter` GET route and connected it to the Lambda function using Lambda Proxy Integration, allowing JSON responses to pass through directly.
 After deploying the API to the `prod` stage, it generated the URL that my JavaScript uses to fetch and update the visitor count.
 I also enabled CORS and ensured the Lambda execution role had permission to update the DynamoDB table, completing the backend integration.

 ### Stage 4 — Frontend & Backend integration